1. The Vardhana dynasty is also called the ____________.

 Explanation: His Si-yu-ki gives valuable information.

-88. Harsha’s assemblies symbolized:
+88. Harsha’s assemblies symbolized____________.

 A) His love for war